knpuniversity/symfony/knpu/extra-upgrade-4.0/remove-config.md

 *is* one gotcha: in `config/packages/test/framework.yaml`, uncomment the `session` config.

-I mentioned earlier that the session config is not perfect smooth: if you need sessions, you need to uncomment some config in the main `framework.yaml` and here too.
+I mentioned earlier that the session config is not perfectly smooth: if you need sessions, you need to uncomment some config in the main `framework.yaml` and here too.

 Ok, delete `config_test.yml`!